lauslim12/Satella/README.md

 11. We simply write the data of the character that we have already taken beforehand into a CSV file (`data/suggestions.csv` in this case).

+Please remember to follow [AniList API Terms Of Use](https://anilist.gitbook.io/anilist-apiv2-docs/), and remember not to hoard large amounts of data!
+Use this tool with responsibility!

 ## Project Structure

 The project structure itself is very simple.